BCDA-APS/bs_model_instrument/docs/source/guides/sessions.rst

 Jupyter Notebook
 ----

-There are several methods to running a notebook.
+There are several ways to run a notebook.
 An example notebook is provided: :download:`Download Demo Notebook <../../resources/demo.ipynb>`

 Once a notebook is opened, pick the kernel with your bluesky